BenjaSOL/ore-cli-gpu/README.md

 # Ore CLI with Nvidia GPU Support

-A command line interface for the Ore program to utilize Nvidia GPU's.
+A command line interface for the Ore program to utilize Nvidia GPU's on Windows.

 Built by [@BenjaSOL](https://x.com/benjasol_) & [@KaedonsCrypto](https://x.com/KaedonsCrypto)